Vendor Selection and Management

 Operating Intelligence

-How AI Vendor Selection & Management runs once it is live
+How Vendor Selection and Management runs once it is live

 AI runs the first three steps autonomously.